ros2/design/articles/actions.md

 ### Action Client

 An action client requests an action to be performed and monitors its progress.
-There may be multiple clients per server, however it is up to the server to decide how requests from multiple clients will be handled.
+There may be multiple clients per server; however, it is up to the server to decide how requests from multiple clients will be handled.

 It is responsible for